oliverhaas/django-components/docs/concepts/advanced/html_fragments.md

-Django-components provides a seamless integration with HTML fragments ([HTML over the wire](https://hotwired.dev/)), whether you're using HTMX, AlpineJS, or vanilla JavaScript.
+Django-components provides a seamless integration with HTML fragments with AJAX ([HTML over the wire](https://hotwired.dev/)), whether you're using jQuery, HTMX, AlpineJS, or vanilla JavaScript.

 When you define a component that has extra JS or CSS, and you use django-components to render the fragment, django-components will: